 Like Put-in-Bay History, Middle Bass Island Also Had Many Natural Features

-The nearby Lake Erie islands like Middle Bass are composed of dolomite bedrock.
+Like Middle Bass, the nearby Lake Erie islands are composed of dolomite bedrock.
 The effect of the Glaciers on the island is evident in the small scratches observed in the rock.
 These are known as glacial striations.
 They were carved by the rocks that were embedded in the glacial ice.
 Large stands of red cedar and the presence of underground caverns, both associated with dolomite, are frequently found here.

 The Put-in-Bay History Of Snakes!